gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

 Unfortunately, the implementation seems to be proprietary, as there are only `ld` linker files with [functions assignments to addresses](https://github.com/espressif/esp-idf/blob/20f5e180eecccfaff815d707e1fcbba2f4d6a391/components/esp_rom/esp32/ld/esp32.rom.ld#L1568).
 It is assumed the functions in question are _not_ using the hardware acceleration.
 TODO how to confirm this?

-Note that on multicore ESP32 devices, there's a concurrency [warning](https://github.com/espressif/esp-idf/blob/20f5e180eecccfaff815d707e1fcbba2f4d6a391/components/esp_rom/include/esp32/rom/sha.h#L48):
+Note that on multi-core ESP32 devices, there's a concurrency [warning](https://github.com/espressif/esp-idf/blob/20f5e180eecccfaff815d707e1fcbba2f4d6a391/components/esp_rom/include/esp32/rom/sha.h#L48):

 > Do not use these function in multi core mode due to inside they have no safe implementation (without DPORT workaround).

 # Reference Documents

-The following documents are directly applicable to the cryto-acceleration functions:
+The following documents are directly applicable to the crypto-acceleration functions:

 - AES (FIPS PUB 197) [Advanced Encryption Standard (AES)](https://csrc.nist.gov/publications/detail/fips/197/final)
 - Hash SHA-2 (FIPS PUB 180-4) [Secure Hash Standard (SHS)](https://csrc.nist.gov/publications/detail/fips/180/4/final)